 Buy traditional blue-dyed fabrics and crafts from the Erzgebirge mountains.

-Set out on a historic city tour with Father Christmas
+Set out on a historical city tour with Father Christmas

 28th November – 22nd December 2017